jkk/formative/README.md

 ### Validating Parsed Data

+Formative uses [Verily](https://github.com/jkk/verily) to validate parsed data.
 By default, only datatypes are validated.
 There are two ways to add your own validation to a form: `:validations` and `:validator`.

 #### `:validations`